iiowoii3389/PaperMC-on-Heroku/README.md

 Translated to English & Updated by Ren232.

-~ updated to 1.16.4 by your boi sir.dank 🤟😤
+~ updated to 1.16.4 and optimized to the max by your boi sir.dank 🤟😤

 <h1> Features </h1>
 - You can access the file manager of the server.<br>